Arosian-Stagg/TF2-Binds/README.md

 ______________________________
 All CLASS: runs autoexec to reformat everything back to basic binds before then editing them with the config.

-[ and ] are now used to access loadouts A and B for all classes
+now all classes and have access to loadouts A and B

+[ = loads preset A.

+] = loads preset B.

 Disables scroll wheel. no likey Scrolly wheely >:(